 Regardless of the type of background required by the software, the background must be evenly lit and without shadows.

-For best results, 360 degree photography software should include the following functionality:
+For best results, 360-degree photography software should include the following functionality:

 - Able to process hi-resolution photos of 4K or more

-- Final product image should render quickly
+- The final product image should render quickly

 - Batch capability for processing multiple images

 - Integrates with content management software such as WordPress